juliancgroom/DatabasesAdvanced/WebScraperMongoDB/README.md

 ### User Guide:

-Run the InstallandRun.sh bash script from the WebScraperMongoDB folder.
+Run the <b>InstallandRun.sh</b> bash script from the WebScraperMongoDB folder.
 This will run the InstallMongoDB.sh and lockChainScraperMongoDB.py scripts.

 ### InstallMongoDB.sh